 “Joe Young is one of the most talented and innovative sound artists of our generation.”
 Prof. Lizbeth Goodman, Director SMARTlab UCD

-In 2005, I graduated with an MA from the University of Brighton, after a 25 year career as an actor and composer, refocusing my practice as an artist.
+In 2005, I graduated with an MA Design by Independent Project from University of Brighton, after a 25 year career as an actor and composer, refocusing my practice as an artist.
 I make sound installations and performance works for galleries, site-specific spaces and digital media, whilst retaining connections to my former theatre practice through sound design commissions.

 Recent large-scale works include Revolution #10, a participatory public artwork about democracy which was presented at the House of Commons in March 2015 and The Ballad of Skinny Lattes and Vintage Clothing, an ambitious 6 movement noise opera about artists and austerity.
 The work toured site-specifically to venues across the UK and an edition of which is held in the permanent collection of the Estorick Collection in London.
 An edition of my work The Missing Paintings is held in the permanent collection of Towner Art Gallery.

 Sound commissions include Sensing Culture at Lewes Castle, creating a permanent sound installation and an interactive audio guide; Sound and Music’s Minute of Listening; Sonic Arts Network’s (now Sound and Music) education programme Sonic Postcards and Creative Partnerships.
 Several projects with digital collective Invisible Flock; sound designs for Talawa Theatre Company and Silent Opera; a series of films for Architecture Inside Out; a short film collaboration with Curious for Channel 4’s Three Minute Wonders and soundtracks for dramas and documentaries on Radio 4 and ITV.